-What's weight got to do with it?
-Learn how our body weight impacts cancer and the risk of recurrence.
-We'll also provide strategies and tips to help you achieve and maintain a healthy weight for cancer prevention.
-Includes a light lunch.Presented by Michelle Horan, RD, LD, Dietitian
+What's weight go to do with it?
+Learn how body weight impacts cancer and recurrence risk.
+We'll provide strategies and tips to help you achieve and maintain a healthy weight.
+A light lunch will be served.Presented by Michelle Horan, RD, LD

 An American Cancer Society program for women.
 Come have fun while you learn beauty tips to help you look and feel better while undergoing cancer treatment.